dthorburn/rb_automation/README.md

 ![Alt text](od_calculator/www/rb_logo.png?raw=true "logo")

-# Resurrect Bio Automation and Small Batch Scripts Repo
+## Resurrect Bio Automation, Small Batch AF2 Notebooks, and Large Batch AF2 Templates
 These pipelines and automation protocols were developed to increase throughput of existing methodologies.
+There is some overlap with the private `af2mm` repo that has nextflow implementations of colabfold, foldseek, and scoring of AF2 multimer complexes.
 ## FeliX Automation
 CyBio FeliX liquid handing robot protocols are found in subdirectory `felix_protocols`.